donishadsmith/neurocaps/paper/paper.md

 dimensionality reduction.
 - censors high-motion volumes using fMRIPrep-derived framewise displacement values and stores the extracted timeseries information in a dictionary mapping subject IDs to run IDs and their associated timeseries.
-- reports the number of censored frames, interpolated frames, and mean and standard deviation of continuous high motion segments for each subject.
+- reports quality control information for framewise displacement.
 - saves extracted timeseries data as a pickle file.
 - visualizes timeseries data for a specific subject's run.